KCarlile/KCarlile/README.md

 ## 🔬🧬 [Learn more about me][website-professional]

-- 💻 Product Operations Manager at [Indeed](https://www.indeed.com/)
+- 💻 Product Operations Manager in Business Technology at [Indeed](https://www.indeed.com/)
-- 🛠 A software professional with integrity who's focused on product enablement and team leadership
+- 🛠 Software professional with integrity who's focused on product enablement and team leadership
 - 💟 Husband, father, dog dad
 - 🤝 Looking to collaborate with people on [Tanagra][tanagra] and [Flash Chord][flashchord]
 - 🎸🎺🎼 Guitarist, musician, producer, engineer